We’re going to let you in on a little secret. Kefalonia is one of the most photographed places ever!

 Apart from its amazing beaches, Kefalonia has many stunning places and monuments to visit.
 Since the island has a pretty interesting history, this is not a surprise!

 Due to a severe earthquake in 1953 that hugely affected the entire island, almost all villages in Kefalonia were reconstructed.
-As a result, they lost most of their traditional character.
+As a result, they lost their traditional character.
 However, they remain charming places to visit!
 Especially the villages of Fiscardo, Assos, and Argostoli are all-time favorites!

 And how about sightseeing in Kefalonia?

 There are many historical monuments and museums!